orgua/OneWireHub/README.md

 ### Features

-- supports up to 32 slaves simultaneously (8 is standard setting), adjust HUB_SLAVE_LIMIT in src/OneWireHub_config.h to safe RAM & program space
+- supports up to 32 peripheral devices simultaneously (8 is standard setting), adjust `ONEWIREHUB_DEVICE_LIMIT` in `src/OneWireHub_config.h` to safe RAM & program space
    - implementation-overhead for the hub is minimal and even saves resources for >1 emulated device
-- hot-plug: add and remove slaves as needed during operation
+- hot-plug: add and remove devices as needed during operation
-- support for most onewire-features: MATCH ROM (0x55), SKIP ROM (0xCC), READ ROM (0x0F,0x33), RESUME COMMAND (0xA5)
+- support for most onewire-features: `MATCH ROM` (0x55), `SKIP ROM` (0xCC), `READ ROM` (0x0F,0x33), `RESUME COMMAND` (0xA5)
-   - **OVERDRIVE-Mode**: Master can issue OD SKIP ROM (0x13) or OD MATCH ROM (0x69) and slave stays in this mode till it sees a long reset -> OD-feature must be activated in config
+   - **OVERDRIVE-Mode**: OneWire-Host can issue `OD SKIP ROM` (0x13) or `OD MATCH ROM` (0x69) and peripheral device stays in this mode till it sees a long reset -> OD-feature must be activated in config
-   - ALARM SEARCH (0xEC) is NOT implemented yet!
+   - `ALARM SEARCH` (0xEC) is NOT implemented yet!
 - cleaner, faster code with c++11 features **(requires arduino sw 1.6.x or higher, >=2.0.0 recommended)**
    - use of constexpr instead of #define for better compiler-messages and cleaner code
    - use static-assertions for compile-time plausibility checks
    - user defined literals convert constants into needed format / unit
-- hardware-dependencies are combined in "platform.h", synced with [Onewire-Lib](https://github.com/PaulStoffregen/OneWire)
+- hardware-dependencies are combined in `platform.h`, synced with [Onewire-Lib](https://github.com/PaulStoffregen/OneWire)
    - supported: arduino zero, teensy, pic32, [ATtiny](https://github.com/damellis/attiny), esp8266, esp32, raspberry (...)
    - tested architectures: atmega328 @ 16 MHz / arduino Uno, teensy3.2
    - for portability and tests the hub can be compiled on a PC with the supplied mock-up functions in platform.h
    - at the moment the lib relies sole on loop-counting for timing, no direct access to interrupt or timers, **NOTE:** if you use an uncalibrated architecture the compilation-process will fail with an error, look at ./examples/debug/calibrate_by_bus_timing for an explanation
-- hub and slaves are unit tested and run for each supported architecture through travis CI
+- hub and emulated devices are unit tested and run for each supported architecture through travis CI
 - Serial-Debug output can be enabled in src/OneWireHub_config.h: set USE_SERIAL_DEBUG to 1 (be aware! it may produce heisenbugs, timing is critical)
 - GPIO-Debug output - shows status by issuing high-states (activate in src/OneWireHub_config.h, is a better alternative to serial debug)
    - during presence detection (after reset),
-   - after receiving / sending a whole byte (not during SEARCH ROM)
+   - after receiving / sending a whole byte (not during `SEARCH ROM`)
-   - when duty()-subroutines of an attached slave get called
+   - when duty()-subroutines of an attached device get called
    - during hub-startup it issues a 1ms long high-state (you can check the instruction-per-loop-value for your architecture with this)
 - provide documentation, numerous examples, easy interface for hub and sensors

 ### Supported and tested Hardware

 - embedded real life test
-   - setup: run test-example, use ds9490-master, arduino 1.8.3, Windows 10 and the board-library named in the brackets
+   - setup: run test-example, use ds9490-OneWire-Host, arduino 1.8.3, Windows 10 and the board-library named in the brackets
    - Arduino Uno ([Arduino AVR Boards](https://github.com/arduino/Arduino/tree/master/hardware/arduino/avr))
    - Teensy 3.2 ([teensyduino](https://github.com/PaulStoffregen/cores))
    - Wemos D1 Mini ESP32S ([esp32](https://github.com/espressif/arduino-esp32))